Tools

 Deposition

-The first step simulates the growth of a thin film in a molecular dynamics and force-bias Monte Carlo calculation mimicking physical vapor deposition.
+The first step simulates the growth of a thin film through physical vapor deposition by using a combination of molecular dynamics and force-bias Monte Carlo.

 Properties

-In the second step the morphology resulting from the deposition is used to obtain the distributions (and possibly spatial correlations) of molecular properties such as ionization potential, electron affinity and exciton energies at the DFT level.
-Each molecule’s environment is taken into account in a polarizable QM/MM scheme using the DRF model.
+In the second step, the morphology resulting from the deposition is used to obtain the distributions (and possibly spatial correlations) of molecular properties such as the ionization potential, electron affinity and exciton energies at the DFT level.
+The unique environment of each molecule in the film is taken into account in a polarizable QM/MM scheme using the DRF model.

 Oled wf